air compressor

 Each One Has Its Place.

-In general, two-stage air compressors are more efficient, run cooler and deliver more CFM than their single-stage counterparts.
-While that may seem like a convincing argument against single-stage models, it’s important to realize that they have advantages as well.
-Single-stage compressors generally cost less, weigh less and electric models draw fewer amps.
+Generally, two-stage air compressors are more efficient, run more relaxed, and deliver more CFM than their single-stage counterparts.
+While that may seem like a convincing argument against single-stage models, realizing that they also have advantages is essential.
+Single-stage compressors generally cost less and weigh less; electric models draw fewer amps.
 Which type is right for you depends on the work you do.
-Single-stage models are great for individual tradesmen or small crews who are framing, sheathing, roofing or doing trim work.
-For larger construction crews or applications that require large amounts of air over extended periods of time, two-stage compressors are the go-to option.
+Single-stage models are great for individual tradesmen or small crews framing, sheathing, roofing, or trimming.
+For larger construction crews or applications requiring large amounts of air over extended periods, two-stage compressors are the go-to option.

 This post was written by Corey Nampel, Marketing Manager of ROLAIR.
 ROLAIR Compressors have been serving the needs of the residential contractor since 1959.
 To see more of their posts, visit the Zero Sick Days blog.